romainsacchi/carculator/README.md

   <a href="https://coarse-lci.readthedocs.io/en/latest/" target="_blank"><img src="https://readthedocs.org/projects/coarse_lci/badge/?version=latest"></a>
 </p>

-A fully parameterized Python model to calculate the life cycle material and energy requirements of passenger cars.
+A fully parameterized Python model developed by the [Technology Assessment group](https://www.psi.ch/en/ta) of the [Paul Scherrer Institut](https://www.psi.ch/en) to calculate the life cycle material and energy requirements of passenger cars.

 More specifically, *Carculator* allows to:
-* produce life cycle assessment results that include conventional midpoint impact assessment indicators
+* produce life cycle assessment results that include conventional midpoint impact assessment indicators as well cost indicators
 * calculate hot pollutant and noise emissions based on a specified driving cycle
 * produce error propagation analyzes (i.e., Monte Carlo) while preserving relations between inputs and outputs
 * control all the parameters sensitive to the foreground model (i.e., the vehicles) but also to the background model